BeskarDev/nexus-rpg/docs/04-equipment/06-masterwork-items.md

 3. **Spiked.** This shield deals +1 weapon damage.
 4. **Sturdy.** Using Combat Arts to bash or shove with this shield impose +1 bane on the target’s roll against the effect.

-## Spell Focus Masterwork Properties
+## Spell Talisman Masterwork Properties

 1. **Deflecting.** This Spell Focus gains +1 Parry as a property.
 2. **Glowing.** This Spell Focus can emit light with short range.
 When using the focus for light and you have to roll a Supply Check for light, instead roll a Durability Check for your Focus.
 If you fail, the item isn't damaged, but it can't emit light until the next day.